This Is the Creator of Journey's Stunning Next Big Indie Game

 "There's a lot of the mechanics of the game involving giving," he says, adding that it's very difficult to describe the gameplay specifically, but that giving "is a common element."
 The interview also highlights more of the game's activities, like a sequence in which the player flies in the wake of a large bird, appearing to follow a series of pulsing circles the bird is either generating or itself following.
 "We're trying to build a world like a theme park," he says.
 "And you can come experience a little bit of that.
 You can also spend a whole...like half a day just exploring everything."

 And the more you explore, the more things may change, says Chen, hinting at elusive, possibly dynamic spaces.
 It sounds like just the sort of mystery Thatgamecompany fans have been waiting more than half a decade to engage, though they'll have to wait a bit longer for a play date, as Sky's release timeframe is still unknown.
+[Update: Great news, as I'm told it's in fact slated for winter 2017.]